rsonka/PADx-Skill-Scraper/README.md

 "# PADx-Skill-Scraper"

+NOTE: README is much more legible in RAW form...

 Right now, needs to be run in a python interpreter so you can call the two main functions:

 listMySkillInfo(cardNumList, dungeonsToExclude)